anh-ld/moody/README.md

 # Moody
-A Flask-based project that I made during C4E16 course at Techkids.
-It suggests books, songs, videos and places based on users' mood.
+A Flask-based project which suggests books, songs, videos and places based on users' mood.

-## Getting Started

 ### Stack